earloc/QLeatherMan/README.md

 ![.NET Core](https://github.com/earloc/QLeatherMan/workflows/.NET%20Core/badge.svg)

 ## What is it?
-QLeatherman, or short qlman, is a dotnet core cli-utility to help deailing with common tasks when GraphQL meets .NET (Core).
+QLeatherman, or short qlman, is a dotnet core command-line-interface to help deailing with common tasks when GraphQL meets .NET (Core), especially useful for authors of GraphQl-schemas.

 Main aspects are:
 - easy-to-use from the start (via dotnet-tool)